mindsphere/vfc-examples/README.md

 Or open an [issue](https://github.com/mindsphere/vfc-examples/issues) if you find a bug in our examples.

 You want to contribute?
-Your pull request is always welcome!
+Your pull request is always welcome!!!